-What paperwork is needed to sail to the Caribbean?
+What paperwork is needed to go long distance sailing?
 Here we will list all the paperwork we have for ourselves (Swedish citizens) with a Swedish boat for a long distance sailing to the Caribbean and back again.
 Most paperwork are quite general and should apply for other nationalities as well, with smaller differences.
 If you are Swedish citizen with Swedish boat we have this page in Swedish as well, with more “Sweden perspective” on the paperwork, link to it HERE.

 And again, we are no experts, but this is what we have found during our research that we need for us and our boat in the waters we sailed.
 We thought it helpful to read about different experiences when we planned for our sailing trip, so we’re just trying to make a small contribution to that here. 🙂

 - Certificate of Competence